asjadjawed/short-url-server/docs/QA.md

   The project was built using: Node.js (JavaScript) + MongoDB Atlas + Docker + Heroku.
 It has docker setup for dev and prod environments.
 The back-end is a REST API and can can be horizontally scaled on any platform supporting Docker.\
   \
   **Front-end [[Link](https://github.com/asjadjawed/short-url-client)]:**\
   The project was built using: React.js and deployed on Netlify.
-Basic UI layout with CSS sanitization.
+Basic UI layout with CSS normalization and styled components.
 The build generates static assets that can be placed on any CDN for a highly available and cost-effective front-end solution.
 It is also decoupled from the back-end so can be worked on independently.\
   *(This can also be containerized, but with specialized build tools like Netlify for React deployment, it is easier to use these)* However, an example docker implementation of a React.js with CI/CD can be found [here](https://github.com/asjadjawed/docker-react) in my repo.\
   \
   **Design Decisions:**

      - Node.js with JavaScript was used as this is a preferred language by the company.
      - MongoDB cloud atlas for highly scalable and fast DB, with indexing support to deter collisions (discussed further on).
 Flexible Schema if we want to implement more features or vary slug size, since this data is mostly non-relational and simple.
+     - Docker for easy, flexible and consistent deployment and testing.
      - React.js (using JavaScript) for a simple client-side UI.
-     - Docker for easy, flexible and consistent deployment and testing.
+     - Styled Components for CSS in JS and easy management of CSS
      - Heroku for easy and free deployment using Docker containers
      - Netlify for specialized React.js deployment.
      - NanoID for slug generation (discussed in algorithms section)
      - Normalization of user input urls.
      - The back-end was structured MVC style (popular choice), it can also be structured component style.
-     - No caching was implemented, this can be added later.
+     - No caching was implemented, this can be added later, if there is heavy demand.
      - No need for a distributed synchronization service like Apache Zookeeper which will complicate implementation and may lead to vulnerabilities associated with a range / counter implementation.
 Randomization and collision concerns discussed below.

 2. What properties should a shortened URL possess, and what architectural decisions or algorithms would you devise to guarantee those properties?\
   \
   A short-url should posses the following properties: